oxsecurity/megalinter/docs/descriptors/python_isort.md

                         internal future compatibility libraries.
 WARNING: this
                         overrides the behavior of __future__ handling and therefore can result in code that can't execute.
-If you're looking to add dependencies such as six a better option is to create a another section below --future using custom sections.
+If you're looking to add dependencies such as six, a better option is to create another section below --future using custom sections.
 See:
                         https://github.com/PyCQA/isort#custom-sections-and-
                         ordering and the discussion here: